 - You may have some urine leakage (incontinence).
 This should improve over time.
 You should have almost normal bladder control within 3 to 6 months.

 - You will learn exercises (called Kegel exercises) that strengthen the muscles in your pelvis.
 You can do these exercises any time you are sitting or lying down.

 Do NOT lift anything heavier than a 1-gallon milk jug for the first 6 weeks.
-You can slowly work back up to your normal exercise routine.
+You can slowly work back up to your normal exercise routine after that.
 You can do everyday activities around the house if you feel up to it.
-Expect to get tired more easily.
+But expect to get tired more easily.

 Drink at least 8 glasses of water a day, eat a lot of fruits and vegetables, and take stool softeners to prevent constipation.
 DO NOT strain during bowel movements.

 DO NOT take aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), or other similar medicines for 2 weeks after your surgery.
 They may cause problems with blood clots.

 - Your erection may not be as rigid.
 Some men are not able to have an erection.

 - Your orgasm may not be as intense or pleasurable as before.

 - You may notice no semen at all when you have an orgasm.

 These problems may get better or even go away, but it may take many months or more than a year.
 The lack of an ejaculate (semen coming out with orgasm) will be permanent.
 Ask your doctor about medicines that will help.